neuralmagic/deepsparse/examples/huggingface-transformers/README.md

 inference = qa_pipeline(question="What's my name?", context="My name is Snorlax")
 ```
-💡**PRO-TIP**💡: The pipeline can also infer a default sparse model to run automatically:
+💡**PRO TIP**💡: The pipeline can also infer a default sparse model to run automatically:

 ```python
 from deepsparse.transformers import pipeline